-CDSC waivers on Class A and C shares available at Janney
+CDSC waivers on Class A and C Shares available at Janney

-- Shares sold upon the death or disability of the shareholder. - Shares sold as part of a systematic withdrawal plan as described in the fund's Prospectus. - Shares purchased in connection with a return of excess contributions from an IRA account. - Shares sold as part of a required minimum distribution for IRA and other retirement accounts due to the shareholder reaching age 701⁄2 as described in the fund's Prospectus. - Shares sold to pay Janney fees but only if the transaction is initiated by Janney. - Shares acquired through a right of reinstatement. - Shares exchanged into the same share class of a different fund.
+- Shares sold upon the death or disability of the shareholder. - Shares sold as part of a systematic withdrawal plan as described in the fund's Prospectus. - Shares purchased in connection with a return of excess contributions from an IRA account. - Shares sold as part of a required minimum distribution for IRA and other retirement accounts due to the shareholder reaching age 701⁄2 as described in the fund's Prospectus. - Also referred to as an "initial sales charge."

+- Shares sold to pay Janney fees but only if the transaction is initiated by Janney. - Shares acquired through a right of reinstatement. - Shares exchanged into the same share class of a different fund.

-Front-end sales charge\ discounts available at Janney: breakpoints, rights of accumulation, and/or letters of intent
+Front-end sales charge discounts available at Janney: breakpoints, rights of accumulation, and/or letters of intent